DarthKurt/jenkins-extendable-pipeline/README.md

 ## Load library: on-the-fly-solution

 Here we create a small shared library for Jenkins that could be used in many Jenkins setups.
-It provides a class that loads a components library from a subfolder from the same repository which is going to be processed.
+It provides a class that loads components library from a subfolder of the same repository which is going to be processed.

 ## High-level algorithm